All Episodes

 This is ego spending.

-Remember, as I as I told, and I must say, folks, my own inimitable style.
+Remember, as I told, and I must say, folks, my own inimitable style, this is quite brilliant and quite perceptive.

 Barack Obama is fixing something, but not what you think.

-There is a repair project underway, but it's not the U.S. economy.
+There is a repair project underway, but it's not the U.S. economy, and it's not the country at large.

-What Obama's fixing is a Democrat Party that was broken by Ronald Reagan a little bit by Nixon and a little bit by the Republicans taking over the House in 1994.
+What Obama's fixing is a Democrat Party that was broken by Ronald Reagan, a little bit by Nixon, and a little bit by the Republicans taking over the House in 1994.

 FDR's interminable, unending rule of the Democrat Party was interrupted.